Python-Based GeoImagery Dataset Development for Deep Learning-Driven Forest Wildfire Detection

 Furthermore, the data labeling and its use are formulated using the same pipeline as VGG16, by specifying the base paths to the training and testing directories for both damaged and undamaged classes.
 As above, the labeling of this model is based on the presence or the absence of ’Damaged’ in the imagery file paths.
 The base EfficientNet-B0 model is then loaded without its top layers (classification layers) and without pre-trained weights, as the pre-trained weights are specific to 3-channel images.
 A Global Average Pooling layer is used to reduce the spatial dimensions of the feature maps.
 To reduce overfitting, a Dropout layer is added with a specified rate of 30

 The model is built with an input tensor defined to accept 256px by 256px images with six channels.
 Initially, a standard convolutional layer is applied to this input tensor to perform an initial convolution operation, reducing it to a three-channel format.
 The base EfficientNet-B0 model is loaded both without the top layers (classification layers) and the pre-trained weights, as these were trained using 3-channel images.
 A Global Average Pooling layer is used to reduce the spatial dimensions of the feature maps.
 To reduce overfitting, a Dropout layer is added with a specified rate of 30%.
-Following this, a dense layer is also added with 1024 neurons and ReLU activation (see Code 7).
+Following this, a dense layer is also added with 1024 neurons and ReLU activation (see Program 7).
 In the end, the network outputs a probability indicating the likelihood of the image showing ’damaged’ versus ’undamaged’ areas.

 from keras.layers import Input, Conv2D, Dense, GlobalAveragePooling2D, Dropout